-All dedicated ICE detention facilities7 must:
+All dedicated ICE detention facilities must:

-- > Comply with the provisions of their relevant ICE contract or service agreement. - Comply with the ICE national detention standards applicable to the facility, generally PBNDS 2011. - Comply with the CDC's Interim Guidance on Management of Coronavirus Disease 2019 (COVID-19) in Correctional and Detention Facilities.(Attachment F). - Follow ICE's March 27, 2020 Memorandum to Detention Wardens and Superintendents on COVID-19 Action Plan Revision 1, and subsequent updates (Attachment G). - Report all confirmed and suspected COVID-19 cases to the local ERO Field Office Director (or designee), Field Medical Coordinator, and local health department immediately. - Evaluate all new admissions within five days of entering ICE custody to determine whether the detainees fall within the populations identified by the CDC as potentially being at higher risk for serious illness from COVID-19 and/or the subclasses certified in Fraihat v.
+- ➤ Comply with the provisions of their relevant ICE contract or service agreement. - Comply with the ICE national detention standards applicable to the facility, generally PBNDS 2011. - Comply with the CDC's Interim Guidance on Management of Coronavirus Disease 2019 (COVID-19) in Correctional and Detention Facilities.(Attachment F). - ➤ Follow ICE's March 27, 2020 Memorandum to Detention Wardens and Superintendents on COVID-19 Action Plan Revision 1, and subsequent updates (Attachment G). - ➤ Report all confirmed and suspected COVID-19 cases to the local ERO Field Office Director (or designee), Field Medical Coordinator, and local health department immediately. - ➤ Evaluate all new admissions within five days of entering ICE custody to determine whether the detainees fall within the populations identified by the CDC as potentially being at higher risk for serious illness from COVID-19 and/or the subclasses certified in Fraihat v.
 ICE, --- F. Supp.
 3d ---, 2020 WL 1932570 (C.D.
 Cal.
 Apr.
-20, 2020), and notify both the local ERO Field Office Director (or designee) and the Field Medical Coordinator as soon as practicable, but in no case more than twelve hours of determining whether the detainee meets the criteria.
-These populations and subclasses include: - Older Adults (55 plus); - People who are pregnant; - People of all ages with chronic health conditions, including:
+20, 2020), and notify the local ERO Field Office Director (or designee) and the Field Medical Coordinator, as well as the detainee and his or her counsel, as soon as practicable, but in no case more than twelve hours of determining whether the detainee meets the criteria.
+These populations and subclasses include: - Older Adults (55 plus);

-7 Dedicated ICE detention facilities are facilities that house only ICE detainees.
-Dedicated ICE detention facilities may be ICEowned Service Processing Centers, privately owned Contract Detention Facilities, or facilities operated by state or local governments that hold no other detention populations except ICE detainees.
+&lt;sup>8 Dedicated ICE detention facilities are facilities that house only ICE detainees.
+Dedicated ICE detention facilities may be ICE-owned Service Processing Centers, privately owned Contract Detention Facilities, or facilities operated by state or local governments that hold no other detention populations except ICE detainees.